-For six consecutive years, Sutherland has ranked among the top 5 law firms in the country for associate training and professional development (Vault Guide to the Top 100 Law Firms).
-Under the 2012-2013 Vault rankings, we are currently number 2 nationally for informal training and number 2 for formal training.
+For seven consecutive years, Sutherland has ranked among the top 10 law firms in the country for associate training and professional development (Vault Guide to the Top 100 Law Firms).
 We offer practical work experience, constructive feedback, a career planning program (which has been nationally recognized for best practices in professional development) and a wide variety of training programs, as well as individualized professional development assistance through mentoring and career-related courses.

 Through SABLE (Sutherland Asbill & Brennan Legal Education), our comprehensive, nationally ranked in-house training program for our lawyers and clients, we offer more than 100 substantive and skills-based programs year round at the practice group level and firm-wide.
 Topics include cutting-edge legal developments in various practice areas, ethics and professionalism, depositions, finance and accounting, advanced legal writing, management skills (for senior associates and partners), negotiation and trial advocacy.
 We also offer a comprehensive business development training curriculum.
 A fully staffed Professional Development Department, led by a former practicing lawyer, works with the Professional Development Committee, made up of lawyers across all of our offices and practice areas, to design and implement programs.

 The majority of the practice group and firm-wide programs are taught by various partners in the firm, while outside consultants are brought in to offer specific sessions on management skills, trial advocacy, negotiation, etc. We encourage all of our lawyers to contribute to SABLE, not only by presenting courses, but by providing ideas for topics, helping senior lawyers prepare for presentations, or acting as co-presenters.

 Career Planning Program